Everything you need to know about flexible solar panels (and recommended 4 products)

 A solar panel can have a rating for how much pressure it can withstand on the front and rear of the panel.
 This is often referred to as the snow load (front) and wind load (back).

-Any solar panel approved for rooftop or utility use will have a rating of 5,400Pa/2,400Pa, but flexible panels don’t always have one.
+Any solar panel approved for rooftop or utility use will have its strength rating listed, but flexible panels don’t always have one.
 If your panel will be subject to some abuse from the elements, look for a panel with a strength rating.

 When it comes to rain or salt spray (like you would encounter on a boat) the most vulnerable component is the junction box, which is why you should look for a waterproof rating.
 Check out this explanation to learn how to read the ratings.
 You will typically see ratings between IP65 and IP68, where a higher number is more waterproof.